 The Port of Gulfport is a deep-water, international seaport located in Gulfport, Mississippi.
-Annually, the Port receives on average an excess of 600 vessels, as well as more than 2 million tons of cargo and over 200,000 TEUs.
-As enterprise state agency, the Port of Gulfport is governed by a five member board of commissioners and complies with specific laws defined by the State of Mississippi.
+Annually the Port handles more than 2 million tons of cargo and over 200,000 TEUs.
+As an enterprise state agency, the Port of Gulfport is governed by a five-member board of commissioners and complies with specific laws defined by the State of Mississippi.

 Doing Business At the Port of Gulfport